- Why choose an electric heater, rather than a gas heater?

 What colors are available?

 Sunpak models (S25, S34) are available in powder coated black galvanized steel or stainless steel casing.
-The new fascia kits are availabe in black, stainless steel or antique bronze.
+The new fascia kits are available in black, stainless steel or antique bronze.

 Can the SUNPAK units be controlled with a thermostat?

 Yes.
 We recommend however that something other than a thermostat be used.
 Thermostats operate on air temperature.
 Sunpak heaters heat up objects rather than the air, and the thermostat may not ever turn the heaters off.
 We recommend using a wall switch or timer.